MatteoFagnani/MatteoFagnani/README.md

 🔹 I enjoy working on programming projects, exploring new languages and experimenting with innovative frameworks and tools.

-🔹 I have most experience with Python, Java and C#.
+🔹 I have most experience with Java and C#.

 🔹 I am interested in web development and artificial intelligence.